.jpeg)

 -

 Inadequate Care and Treatment: When residents are deprived of necessary care and treatment, they are left to suffer.
-This is compounded by the fact that many nursing home residents (and some assisted living facility residents) are unable to speak up, get a nurse’s attention, identify the source of pain, explain a recent fall, and/or tell a family member what’s wrong.
-When a facility is understaffed, physician’s orders are overlooked, treatments are wrongfully withheld, and medications are not administered or are done so in error (see Medication Errors).
+This is compounded by the fact that some individuals in nursing homes, assisted living facilities, group homes, and adult day care centers are non-verbal--unable to speak up, get a nurse’s attention, identify the source of pain, explain a recent fall, and/or tell a family member what’s wrong.
+When a facility is understaffed, physicians’ orders are overlooked, treatments are wrongfully withheld, and medications are not administered or are done so in error (see Medication Errors).
 In addition, residents who require turning and repositioning to avoid bed sores/pressure ulcers do not get the attention they need.
 These residents then develop bedsores/pressure ulcers that go unnoticed for far too long.
 This is unacceptable.

 -